vvvuPurdue/CS180_Project5/README.md

 		* Sets the action type.
 * **Client Class:**
 	* Allows the user to interact with the application.
 Shows appropriate GUIs for each interaction, manages the client logic, and makes requests to the server.
+	* Testing done on this class is through JUnit tests in RunLocalTest.java.
+GUI testing included just entering correct inputs to see if inputs inputted correctly would work.
+Then incorrect inputs are put in to get the error messages to display to make sure error messages are displayed in the correct situations.
 	* actionPerformed
 		* Watches/manages the buttons.
 Chooses what to do after a button is pressed depending on circumstances.
 	* main